-Ready to find out all the things you need to know about the funny expression “Être de mauvais poil”?
+On this page, we are going to teach you all the things you want to know about the basic French expression “Être de mauvais poil”.

-Including a detailed definition of what it is and how you can use it in a dialogue with an audio example.
-Along with the cool informations we added like slow pronunciation audio, dialogue example, synonym and more!
+To be more specific, this includes a full guide of what it is and how to use it in everyday life with an audio example.
+And because learning a new language is important, we also sprinkled some useful informations like slow pronunciation audio, dialogue example, literal meaning and more!

-This idiom is coming from the 19th century and makes a direct link between hairs and the mood.
+This idiom comes from the 19th century and makes a direct link between hairs and the mood.
 Because hairs are the first thing that you see when you look at someone, even before the skin.
 (Physically speaking)

 And “mentally” speaking, the mood is the first thing that we see when we look at someone.
 So, instead of saying that someone is in a bad mood, we say that this person is “of bad hair“.
 Building a bridge between the mental and the body.